ehre/GettingCleaningData/CodeBook.md

 ```
 final <- cbind(mergedsubjects,mergedactivity,mergeddatameanstd)
 ```
-To create a second, independent tidy data set with the average of each variable for each subject and each activity, I decided to use the package "dplyr", `library(dplyr)`.
+To create a second, independent tidy data set with the average of each variable for each subject and each activity, I decided to use the package "dplyr", `require(dplyr)`.
 ```
 tidy <- final %>%
         group_by(subject, activity) %>%